-Score 8 Lithuanian authorities contribute to improving financial-market regulation and supervision.
+Lithuanian authorities contribute to improving financial-market regulation and supervision.
 Lithuania joined the euro zone and the single European banking supervisory system in 2015.
-The Lithuanian Ministry of Finance and the Bank of Lithuania (the country's central bank) are involved in the activities of EU institutions and arrangements dealing with international financial markets (including the EU Council, the European Commission, the European Systemic Risk Board's (ESRB) Advisory Technical Committee, the European supervisory authorities, etc.).
-Lithuanian authorities are involved in the activities of more than 150 committees, working groups and task forces set up by the EU Council, the European Commission, the ESRB's Advisory Technical Committee and other European supervisory authorities.
+The Lithuanian Ministry of Finance and the Bank of Lithuania (the country's central bank) are involved in the activities of EU institutions and arrangements dealing with international financial markets (including the European Council, the European Commission, the European Systemic Risk Board's (ESRB) Advisory Technical Committee, the European supervisory authorities, etc.).
+Lithuanian authorities are involved in the activities of more than 150 committees, working groups and task forces set up by the European Council, the European Commission, the ESRB's Advisory Technical Committee and other European supervisory authorities.

 In addition, the Bank of Lithuania cooperates with various international financial institutions and foreign central banks, in part by providing technical assistance to central banks located in the European Union's eastern neighbors.
 Lithuania's Financial Crime Investigation Service cooperates with EU institutions, international organizations and other governments on the issue of money laundering.
 The country has lent its support to many initiatives concerning the effective regulation and supervision of financial markets.
+In recent years, the Bank of Lithuania has tightened regulation of short-term lending practices to target so called fast-credit companies and attract foreign financial institutions.